K-theoretic crystals for set-valued tableaux of rectangular shapes: Bijection with K-Kohnert diagrams

 \section{Bijection with K-Kohnert diagrams}

 Recall that there is a natural bijection between the set of semistandard Young tableaux of shape $1^r$ with entries at most $n$ and the collection of subsets of $\{1, \dotsc, n\}$ of size $r$.
 For row $i$ (starting from the bottom row and going up) of a K-Kohnert diagram $D$, consider the subset of $\{1, \dotsc, n\}$ given by the horizontal coordinates of the unmarked boxes.
 Construct column $i$ (from right to left) of a (\emph{a priori} non-necessarily semistandard) tableau $T$ by applying the natural bijection given above to this subset.
 Now, for every marked box in position $(x,i)$ of $D$, there is a rightmost unmarked box $(x',i)$ to the left of $(x,i)$.
 Insert $x$ into the cell of column $i$ containing $x'$.
-In other words, we insert $x$ into the topmost (\textit{i.e.}, highest) possible cell of column $i$ such that the resulting column is semistandard.
+In other words, we insert $x$ into the topmost (\textit{i.e.} highest) possible cell of column $i$ such that the resulting column is semistandard.
 (Note that {\it a priori} the rows may not be semistandard.)
 Write $\phi(D)$ for the resulting tableau $T$.

 It is straightforward to see that the map $\phi$ is invertible and $\beta$-weight preserving.
 We will show below that $\phi(D)$ is in fact always a semistandard set-valued tableau.
 Indeed, our main effort in this section is to establish the following.
+Recall that $\mcD_{w\lambda}$ is the set of K-Kohnert diagrams obtained from $w\lambda$.

 \begin{prop} Let $\lambda = s^r$ be an $r \times s$ rectangle.
 For any $w \in \sym_n^{\lambda}$, $\phi$ restricts to a $\beta$-weight preserving bijection

 \end{prop}

 \begin{ex} Consider $\lambda = 2^2$ be a $2 \times 2$ square and $w = s_2$.
 Under $\phi$ described above, we have